 Pelvic Inflammatory Disease

 Pelvic Inflammatory disease (PID) refers to an infection in the female reproductive organs.
-While any kind of infection can cause PID, the condition is most commonly a side effect of a sexually transmitted disease (STD) like gonorrhea or chlamydia.
+While any infection can cause PID, the condition is commonly a side effect of a sexually transmitted disease (STD) like gonorrhea or chlamydia.

 Causes and Risk Factors

-As mentioned, getting a sexually transmitted disease because of the lack of safe sex practices is the number one cause of pelvic inflammatory disease.
-Untreated STDs carry serious side effects that you shouldn’t ignore.
+Getting a sexually transmitted disease because of not using the condom is the number one cause of pelvic inflammatory disease.
+Untreated STDs carry severe side effects that you shouldn’t ignore.
 In addition to reproductive repercussions, an untreated infection can prove fatal.

-In addition to poor sexual habits, you’re at a greater risk of developing a PID if you:
+In addition to lack of condom use, you’re at a greater risk of developing a PID if you:

 - Start having sex before you turn 25 years old